davidzhao1015/davidzhao1015.github.io/_posts/2025-04-09-delay-diganosis-survival-analysis.md

 Additionally, not all patients in the dataset have received a diagnosis at the time of study.
 These **“still undiagnosed”** cases are what we call **censored data**—we know that their diagnosis hasn’t happened yet, but we don’t know exactly when it will occur.
 Traditional regression models struggle to handle this type of incomplete data, which is where **survival analysis excels**.

-**Why Survival Analysis Works Here**

 - **Captures time-to-event data:** Instead of treating diagnosis as a simple yes/no outcome, survival analysis allows us to model **when** the diagnosis occurs.
 - **Handles censored data effectively:** Patients who haven’t been diagnosed yet aren’t excluded from the analysis—they are incorporated appropriately using survival functions.
 - **Compares different patient subgroups:** By applying Kaplan-Meier curves and Cox regression models, we can compare **diagnostic delays** between ASMD subtypes.

 By leveraging survival analysis, we can **estimate the probability of diagnosis over time**, understand which patients face the longest delays, and potentially identify clinical factors that contribute to earlier or later diagnosis.

-## Applying Kaplan-Meier & Cox models
+## Applying Survival Analysis to ASMD Data

-### Step-by-Step Survial Analysis in Python (Brief Summary)
+### Step-by-Step Survial Analysis in Python

 **🗃️ Data Loading and Exploration**

-•	Loaded age-at-diagnosis data from Excel using pandas.
+- Loaded age-at-diagnosis data from Excel using pandas.
-•	Each row represented a patient, with columns for age at diagnosis, event occurrence (diagnosed or not), and ASMD subtype indicators (AB, CH).
+- Each row represented a patient, with columns for age at diagnosis, event occurrence (diagnosed or not), and ASMD subtype indicators (AB, CH).

 ```python
 import pandas as pd